A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Mapping class group quotients

 The simpler argument is based on the following observation that was pointed out to us by Francesco Fournier Facio.
 Suppose that the residually finite group $G$ has a non-elementary hyperbolic quotient $H$.
 Then $G$ is fully residually non-elementary hyperbolic.
 To see this, fix a finite subset $F$ of $G$, and consider a finite quotient $Q$ of $G$ where $F$ embeds.
 Then $G$ also maps to $H\times Q$, the image is non-elementary hyperbolic, and $F$ embeds.

-This observation can be applied to $MCG(\Sigma_2)$ since mapping class groups are residually finite \cite{Grossman:res_fin_MCG}, and $MCG(\Sigma_2)$ maps onto a non-elementary hyperbolic group since it maps onto $MCG(\Sigma_{0,6})$ by modding out by the hyperelliptic involution (see e.g. \cite[Proposition 3.3]{genus_2_linear}), and in turn $MCG(\Sigma_{0,6})$ maps onto the virtually free group $MCG(\Sigma_{0,4})$ via two Birman exact sequences. \end{rem}
+This observation can be applied to $MCG(\Sigma_2)$.
+In fact, mapping class groups are residually finite \cite{Grossman:res_fin_MCG}, and a non-elementary hyperbolic quotient of $MCG(\Sigma_2)$ can be constructed as follows, as pointed out to us by Ian Agol.
+First, $MCG(\Sigma_2)$ maps onto $MCG(\Sigma_{0,6})$ by modding out by the hyperelliptic involution (see e.g. \cite[Proposition 3.3]{genus_2_linear}).
+In turn, $MCG(\Sigma_{0,6})$ maps onto the fundamental group of a finite-volume complex hyperbolic orbifold, see \cite[Theorem 0.2]{Thurston:quotients} or references therein.
+Such fundamental group has a non-elementary hyperbolic quotient, say by the relatively hyperbolic Dehn filling theorem.

+As a side remark, we note that \emph{pure} mapping class groups of punctured spheres with at least 4 punctures map onto the non-elementary hyperbolic group $PMCG(\Sigma_{0,4})$ via repeated use of the Birman exact sequence.
+It would be interesting to know if this could be promoted to the the full mapping class groups of punctured spheres. \end{rem}

 In the proof of Corollary \ref{cor:fully_residually_hyperbolic} we explain how to construct hyperbolic quotients of the mapping class group; we then employ this construction in the remaining corollaries.